sensedeep/custom-metrics/README.md

 If `options.log` is set to true, this will emit debug trace to the console.

-If `options.start` is set to a date, the query will return data starting at that date for the requested period
+If `options.start` is set to a date, the query will return data starting at that date for the requested period.

+To optimize performance and data resolution, query point data has timestamps aligned on span boundaries.
+This means that your point timestamps, including the last point's timestamp will not generally align with the current time, but will be advanced to align with stored span's boundaries.

+The timestamp for the last data point will not be greater than the current time and so the last data point may be shorter duration than previous points.

 ### getMetricList